-In 2011, DKT embarked on an ambitious training program for nurses, doctors, pharmacists and community mobilizers.
-Training has been conducted in all provinces in which DKT operates.
-As of March 2013, 332 nurses, 158 doctors from 195 clinics, 54 pharmacists and 85 community mobilizers have been trained in family planning.
+In 2011, DKT began an ambitious training program for nurses, doctors, pharmacists and community health workers.
+We have since trained providers in every province of the country to provide family planning counseling.
 Although all contraceptive methods are covered, an emphasis is placed on building capacity of clinicians to provide quality counseling and service delivery of long term methods and enable pharmacists and community mobilizers to provide correct information regarding these methods and make referrals to clinics that have been trained to deliver long term methods.

-DKT has expanded its operations to include Bas Congo, Bandundu and Katanga provinces, and has extended its reach in Kinshasa.
-Further expansion is planned in 2013, both in geographic scope and product portfolio.
+Since its launch, DKT has expanded its operations to include Bas Congo, Bandundu and Katanga provinces, and has extended its reach in Kinshasa.